 Sometimes cat parents forget that their pets are just as accustomed to the warm shelter of the indoors as they are.
 Some people will leave their cats outside for extended periods of time, thinking that they will adapt to life outdoors.
 This can, however, put pets in danger of serious illness.

 Cat freezing in the cold covered in snowHypothermia, or a body temperature that is below normal, is a condition that occurs when the cats are not able to keep their body temperature from falling below normal.
-It happens when they spend too much time in cold temperatures, or when cats with poor health or circulation are exposed to cold.
+It happens when they spend too much time in cold temperatures or when cats with poor health or circulation are exposed to cold.
 In mild cases, your cat will shiver and show signs of depression, lethargy and weakness.
-As the condition progresses, her muscles will stiffen, her heart and breathing rates will slow down, and she will stop responding to stimuli.
-If you notice these symptoms, you need to get your cat warm and take her to your veterinarian.
+As the condition progresses, the muscles will stiffen, heart and breathing rates will slow, and the kitty will stop responding to stimuli.
+If you notice these symptoms, you must warm your cat and visit your veterinarian.

 Another cold-related problem is frostbite.
-Sometimes your cat may accidentally be left outside or become lost during a heavy snowstorm.
+Sometimes, a cat may accidentally be left outside or lost during a heavy snowstorm.
 The result could be frostbite.
 If this happens, remember - frozen tissue should never be rubbed.
 This causes additional tissue damage.
 Prompt veterinary treatment is needed.
-If this is not possible, warm the affected area rapidly by immersing in warm, never hot, water or by using warm, moist towels that are changed frequently.
+If this is not possible, warm the affected area rapidly by immersing in warm, never hot, water or using warm, moist towels that are changed frequently.
 As soon as the affected tissues become flushed, discontinue warming.
 Gently dry the affected area and lightly cover with a clean, dry, non-adhesive bandage.
-If frostbite is in the later stages, gangrene may set in and cause all kinds of infections.
+If frostbite is in the later stages, gangrene may cause many infections.
 So, if you suspect your cat has frostbite, take her to the veterinarian.

 Browse large selection of unique cat trees and condos